 The Problem

 A significant majority of migrant workers in India remains aloof from social security provisions.
-Through our work as well as field researches conducted, we found that Individual as well as collective bargaining is amiss.
-Contractors and smaller companies perceive it easier to bypass the ESI, PF and other labour law compliances instead of meeting them.
-Connect with the (destination) city, even after years of staying remains weak.
+Through our work as well as field researches conducted, we found that information and agency is amiss.
+There are very thoughtfully designed government schemes and related infrastructure, however, workers and their families still remain disconnected with those.
+Some contractors and smaller companies perceive it easier to bypass the ESI, PF and other labour law compliances instead of meeting them.

 Our Response